Canon 1300D vs 250D

 Technology-wise, the 250D uses a more advanced image processing engine (DIGIC 8) than the 1300D (DIGIC 4+), with benefits for noise reduction, color accuracy, and processing speed.

 While the two cameras under review share the same sensor size, the 250D offers a higher resolution of 24 megapixels, compared with 17.9 MP of the 1300D.
 This megapixels advantage translates into a 16 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 250D has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.31μm for the 1300D).
 However, it should be noted that the 250D is much more recent (by 3 years and 1 month) than the 1300D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

-The 250D has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The 250D has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.